chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 None of these prepared me for my first experience with conflict.
 It was simply not on my radar.
 At first, I handled it poorly.
 Over time, I got a bit better.
 Each time was exhausting and anxiety-inducing.

-So, nerd that I am, I read books on centering myself in moments of high anxiety and how to approach conflict compassionately.
+So, nerd that I am, I read books.
+I bounced ideas off my co-organizers and friends and they came back with new frames of reference.
 I learned about non-violent communication.
 I mapped out my own privileges so I could better understand and serve people who came from different backgrounds than me.
 I practiced a *lot* in my communities.
 Over time, people around me began to remark that I was good at handling interpersonal conflict, so naturally, they asked me to mediate and make decisions.

 I should have been more aware how exhausting this would be given my part experiences, but people pleaser habits die hard.
 I said yes.
 I took on more than my fair share of the mental load and ultimately burned out.

-One night after one particularly harrowing incident, I remember thinking, *I started this group to create, not to organize.* I had run into a former club member (that I removed from our group) at a café.
-He walked up to the table where I was having coffee with a friend and, red-faced and mouth screwed up into rage screamed that I was a terrible person and that I'd die alone.
+One night after a particularly harrowing incident, I remember thinking, *I started this group to create, not to organize.* I had run into a former club member that I had removed from our group for making denigrating comments about women.
+He walked up to the café table where I was having coffee with a friend and, red-faced and mouth screwed up into rage, screamed that I was a terrible person and that I'd die alone.
+Then he stormed out.

 All I wanted was a space to hang out with other people.
-Why did I have to deal with someone screaming at me in a café?
+Why was this the result?

 If you're an organizer, you may be familiar with this question.
 We are seen as someone capable of doing *anything,* and yet, behind it all, we are so, so tired.
-We know the space we run is *good* and needs to exist, but some days can be so overwhelming we want to shut everything down.
+We know the space we run is *good* and needs to exist, but some days can be so overwhelming we want to shut everything out.

 ### The problem: Missing Stairs and Vibe-Based Moderation

 When I looked around at other niche groups, I often found similar traits in their organizers—they were the overwhelmed bottlenecks of the organization.
 In some organizations there were people known as [missing stairs](https://pervocracy.blogspot.com/2012/06/missing-stair.html)—those who had grown a whisper network around them and who put the community on edge.
-The organizer was either too overwhelmed or refused to ask for accountability or worse; the missing stair was either embedded in the organizational team or *was* the organizer.
+The organizer was either too overwhelmed or refused to ask for accountability or worse; the missing stair *was* the organizer.

-These missing stairs ran the danger gamut from "I have a strange feeling about them" to, "don't be alone in a room with this person, for any reason."
+These missing stairs ran the danger gamut from "I have a strange feeling about them and I can't put my finger on it..." to, "don't be alone in a room with this person for **any** reason."

-When a dangerous missing stair was on the organizing team, often they were someone who "helpfully" stepped in to help the tired organizer.
-There were many different reasons why the missing stair would stay in the organization:
+When a particularly dangerous missing stair was on the organizing team, often they were someone who "helpfully" stepped in to help a tired team.
+There were many reasons why the missing stair would stay in the organization:

 - The organizer was afraid of losing this person and becoming overwhelmed again and so wilfully ignored repeated requests for accountability